NilsJPWerner/avant-coding-challenge/README.md

 ###Notes and assumptions
 - I assume that interest is calculated and payment is due on the first day of the next billing period.
 - I also assume that if two or more transactions are made on the same day, that interest only accumulates on the last principal balance that passes over into the next day.
 - I made my first day be 0 in order for the example scenarios to work (since there needs to be 15 days from the first day to day 15 for the interest calculation to be correct).
+Thus the next period starts on day 30 which is also when interest is calculated.
+- Since compound interest is not calculated I keep all accrued interest in a seperate variable from the balance.
+- Any remaining balance at the end of a period is carried over to the next period in a variable so that the transactions of the period ending can be flushed to the transaction history.